port-labs/ocean/integrations/azure/README.md

 ## Adding a new Azure Resource kind

+Adding new azure resource that the integration will know how to handle requires the following steps:

 ### Blueprints
 To add a new Azure Resource kind, you'll need to add a new blueprint to the `blueprints.json` file.